mauriciomani/NFL-running-backs-height/README-en.md

 * 2010 - 2016 is: `180.92`
 * 2017 is: `180.16`

-The image shows how height and weight have changed over decades, since 1920 till 2017 season.
+The image shows how height and weight have changed across decades, since 1920 till 2017 season.
-Over the fiftys and till the seventies height distribution is found on the right and in the later seasons it went back to a 181cm mean.
+Since the fiftys and till the seventies height distribution is found on the right and in the later seasons it went back to a 181cm mean.
 The horizontal axis shows the weight and the vertical axis shows the height.
 So an increase in the height would rise observations and an increase in weight would move observations to the right.
 It seems running backs are stronger nowadays and smaller than before the eighties.
-In order to understand the learning process over running backs we would make some boxplots.
+In order to understand the learning process about running backs we would make some boxplots.
 Understanding boxplots is difficult so we would use a 2017 season example.

 ## Understanding statistics with 2017 season information.